 How Shared Hosting Works

 Shared hosting is quite literal.
 There’s no technical meaning – you are simply sharing a server with other websites.
 A shared hosting server runs resource management software that is configured & maintained by a hosting company.
 They allocate & manage resources across accounts.
 The accounts are fully private & do not interact with other accounts.

 Imagine real-world housing for a second.
-A shared hosting server is kind of like a condominium.
-Even though each owner fully owns the unit as a property owner – the actual structure & property is shared as commons.
+A shared hosting server is like a condominium.
+Even though each owner fully owns the unit as a property owner – the actual structure & property are shared as commons.
 Each condo can come with its own amenities & floorplan.
 The owner can do whatever they want as long as it does not impact the overall building or trash the common property.

 A shared server is configured to operate smoothly & without interruption across accounts.
 But since resources are shared, the hosting company can (and does) impose limits & rules on each account to prevent any downtime for all accounts.

 Shared Hosting is used for running most of the websites on the Internet.
 Given the resources of a typical server and the demands of a typical website, most website owners do not need anything else.

 With a shared server – you know generally what rules & limits you have, and you trust the hosting company to provide those resources to run your website.